MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### Parameters
 * `guidTabId` The recovery GUID for tab.

-* `ulCurrentEntryId` The id representing this navigation in the visible entries list.
+* `ulCurrentEntryId` The ID representing this navigation in the visible entries list.

 * `pVisibleListEntries` A list containing the new travel log entries since the last update.